Oxford University is perhaps the world’s most well-known academic institution. Have you ever wondered what Oxford University is known for?

 - Oxford University offers a collegiate system by which students can study all subjects at each college.

-- QS World University Rankings ranked Oxford as the world’s 2nd best university in 2022, after MIT (Massachusetts Institute of Technology).
+- In 2022, QS World University Rankings ranked Oxford as the world’s second-best university, after MIT (Massachusetts Institute of Technology).

 Random Interesting Facts About Oxford University